proxmox/ceph/ceph/src/arrow/docs/source/developers/cpp/fuzzing.rst

 Fuzz Targets and Utilities
 ==========================

-By passing the ``-DARROW_FUZZING=ON`` CMake option, you will build the fuzz targets corresponding to the aforementioned Arrow features, as well as additional related utilities.
+By passing the ``-DARROW_FUZZING=ON`` CMake option (or equivalently, using the ``fuzzing`` preset), you will build the fuzz targets corresponding to the aforementioned Arrow features, as well as additional related utilities.

 Generating the seed corpus
 --------------------------